MEDSL/medslcleaner/vignettes/excel.md

 Notice:

-  - *Multiple header rows:* We see the jurisdiction in row `2`.
+  - *Multiple header rows:* The jurisdiction is in row `2`.
 Row `3` indicates offices.
 Row `4` gives candidates.
+We refer to these rows as header rows, and their non-blank cells as header cells.

-  - *Multiple-column or “merged” cells:* headers `Sheriff`, `Attorney`, and `Treasurer` each apply to two columns.
-But in R, these values occupy only the first of the merged columns.
+  - *Multiple-column or “merged” cells:* the header cells with values `Sheriff`, `Attorney`, and `Treasurer` are associated with both of the two columns beneath them.
+But under this approach, the header cell values appear only above the first column.

-We can use `medslcleaner` to extract the vote counts for each candidate by precinct, and correctly associate candidates with offices, districts, and parties.
+## Solution

 Here’s where we’re going:

 ``` r
 # Instead of `read_excel`, `read_xlreturns`